GeorgeKyriakou/todos-express-typescript/README.md

 These are the requirements for the application.

-- Creating, reading, updating and deleting To Do items. (done: backend Node|Express|TS - frontend Angular)
+- Creating, reading, updating and deleting To Do items.
 - Each item should have a title, description and a due date.
 There is no need for a database in the back-end, but you can use one if you want

 ```json